Ludefice92/rpk/Leetcode/READMEFIRST.txt

-I have not yet started any of the problems on Leetcode.
-Just made this directory for future use.
+I have created the directory structure for problems I plan to solve on Leetcode, but this is my current progress:

+C++:
+Easy Problems: INCOMPLETE
+Medium Problems: INCOMPLETE
+Hard Problems: INCOMPLETE

+Python:
+Easy Problems: INCOMPLETE
+Medium Problems: INCOMPLETE
+Hard Problems: INCOMPLETE

+Leetcode 150:
+NOT STARTED